 - Tenants: The renters who occupy the property (though not parties to this agreement)

-With a clear understanding of what a property management agreement is and who’s involved, it’s time to define exactly what management services the company will perform.
+With a clear understanding of what a property management agreement is and who’s involved, you can determine which type of agreement fits each owner relationship.

 What Scope of Services Should You Include?